sapran/appsec_awareness_training/day1.md

-# Establish context: demonstrate current state of applicaiton security and its effect on technology and economy.
+# Establish context: demonstrate current state of applicaiton security and its effect on technology and economy

 Massive data breaches
 - http://www.informationisbeautiful.net/visualizations/worlds-biggest-data-breaches-hacks/